Life Insurance for Diabetics: Coverage Guide

 What will happen to an existing policy if I am diagnosed with diabetes after the fact?

-Nothing will happen to an existing policy you hold if you’re diagnosed with diabetes after the fact.
+Diagnosis or development of diabetes after purchasing life insurance typically does not impact coverage, rates, or policy cancellation.
+Gestational diabetes may not be seen as a preexisting condition.
 Once your life insurance policy is in place, any health issues you experience after enrolment will have no impact on its status.

 Your beneficiaries will still qualify for a payout if you pass away, and your insurer cannot cancel your plan.
 However, if something happens to you within the first two years of getting life insurance coverage, this may raise suspicions with your insurer.